 During the audit, the people working at an organisation are a source of information about the implementation of the CSR management system.
-The focus of the CSR Performance Ladder audit should in any case be on top management and the individuals with roles, responsibilities and authorities in the organisation that are relevant to CSR (Part A, chapter 5, §5.3).
-Additionally, for the sample concerning implementation of CSR issues (Part A, Chapter 8), one or more employees in particular departments can also act as a source of information.
+The focus of the CSR Performance Ladder audit should in any case be on top management and the individuals with roles, responsibilities and authorities in the organisation that are relevant to CSR (part A, 5.3 - Roles, responsibilities and authorities within the organisation).
+Additionally, for the sample concerning implementation of CSR issues (part A, Chapter 8 - Execution), one or more employees in particular departments can also act as a source of information.
 The CSR Performance Ladder's focus on top management and responsibilities for management actions largely determines the planning of the audit.